Line 3 (Bilbao Metro)

-Line 3 of the Bilbao metro is a rapid transit line in Biscay, Basque Country, Spain.
+Line 3 of the Bilbao Metro is a hybrid commuter rail and rapid transit line in Biscay, Basque Country, Spain.
 It is 5.9 km long and connects Etxebarri and the Uribarri and Otxarkoaga-Txurdinaga districts in Bilbao with the city center.

-Unlike the two other lines of the system (which are operated by Metro Bilbao S.A.), line 3 is operated by Euskotren, which runs it as part of the Euskotren Trena network.
-Trains from the Bilbao–San Sebastián, Txorierri and Urdaibai lines of the network run through line 3.
+Unlike the two other lines of the system (which are operated by Metro Bilbao), Line 3 is operated by Euskotren, which runs it as part of the Euskotren Trena network.
+Trains from the Bilbao–San Sebastián, Txorierri, and Urdaibai lines of the network run through Line 3.

 Operations

-Trains run every 7.5 minutes on weekdays, and every 10 minutes on weekends.
+Trains on Line 3 run every 7.5 minutes on weekdays, and every 10 minutes on weekends.
 As the line is part of the wider Euskotren Trena commuter/interurban railway network, most trains on the line continue beyond the termini of Matiko and Kukullaga.
+Operationally, Line 3 trains are Bilbao–San Sebastián, Txorierri, and Urdaibai line trains that run along a shared trunk between the termini, providing metro-standard frequencies, just like S-Bahn systems originating in German-speaking countries.
+The corridor is thus branded as a Metro line to reflect this.